 In determining a suspended, probationary sentence, the Judge is given broad discretion in setting the terms and conditions of probation.

-Carolina Criminal Defense Attorneys – Powers Law Firm PAIf you have been charged with indecent exposure in North Carolina or South Carolina, it is imperative that you contact an experienced criminal attorney immediately who can advocate on your behalf in court.
+Carolina Criminal Defense Attorneys – Powers Law Firm PAIf you have been charged with indecent exposure in North Carolina, it is imperative that you contact an experienced criminal attorney immediately who can advocate on your behalf in court.

 Helpful Information About Criminal Charges